rpicard/explore-flask/13-serving_an_api.md

 api.add_resource(UserAPI, '/api/v1.0/users/<int:id>', endpoint='user')
 ```

 I'll leave the implementation of each function as an exercise for the user, as it's a little out of the scope of this chapter.
 As you can see, it's trivial to define the methods that can be used to access your resources.
+We are also going to need to allow users to log in.

 ### Authentication